huawei-noah/benchmark/FuxiCTR/README.md

 ```

-For more running examples, please refer to the benchmarking results in [BARS-CTR-Benchmark](https://openbenchmark.github.io/ctr-prediction).
+To reproduce the results in our paper, please refer to the reproducing steps in the [BARS benchmark](https://openbenchmark.github.io/ctr-prediction).

 ## Code Structure
 [Check an overview of code structure](./docs/FuxiCTR_overview.jpg) for more details on API design.